starcorelabs/hccmis-redesign-2015/README.md

 ### What is this repository for? ###

-* HCCMIS Web Site Responsive Redesign
+* HCCMIS Web Site Responsive Redesign of https://www.hccmis.com
 * These are template files for the Cascade Server CMS.
 * 2015-06-01 Version Alpha 3.0